seahorse-ai-ryan/entra-google-federation/README.md

 **Key Features:**
 - ✅ Drop-ship compatible (international users can self-provision)
 - ✅ Single sign-on with Google Workspace
-- ✅ Automated application deployment via Winget
+- ✅ Automated application deployment via Winget (Windows Package Manager)
-- ✅ No recurring per-user licensing costs (no Intune required)
+- ✅ **Free** - No recurring per-user licensing costs (no Intune required)
 - ✅ Reusable for multiple domains

 ## How It Works

-1. **Federation:** Microsoft Entra ID trusts Google Workspace for authentication
+1. **Federation:** Microsoft Entra ID (Azure AD's successor - the cloud identity service for Windows) trusts Google Workspace for authentication
+2. **Why Entra?** Without Entra federation, Windows requires a Microsoft account or local account - you cannot sign in with Google credentials.
+Entra is **free** for basic usage like this.
+See our [deployment strategy](docs/deployment-strategy.md) for alternatives and why we chose this approach.
-2. **Provisioning:** User accounts sync from Google Workspace to Entra (SCIM)
+3. **Provisioning:** User accounts automatically sync from Google Workspace to Entra (SCIM)
-3. **OOBE:** Users sign in with Google credentials during Windows setup
+4. **OOBE:** Users sign in with Google credentials during Windows setup
-4. **Apps:** One PowerShell command installs all required applications
+5. **Apps:** PowerShell scripts install organization-specific applications via Winget

 ## Quick Links